yuriyarabskyy/ClientServerAndroid/README.md

 For these tests we need the Android Testing Support Library, which includes the AndroidJUnitRunner and APIs for functional UI tests (Espresso).

-Code to add into build.gradle:
+Code to add into build.gradle.

 ```gradle
 dependencies {